-d’Vinci Interactive has released an interactive eLearning course and assessment tool as part of a National Library of Medicine (NLM) grant-funded project.
-Three additional eLearning modules will be released this year in partnership with POZ, an award-winning print and online information source for people living with and affected by HIV/AIDS, and the NLM HIV/AIDS Community Information Outreach Program.
+d’Vinci Interactive has released four interactive eLearning courses and assessment tools as part of a National Library of Medicine (NLM) grant-funded project.
+The eLearning modules and assessments were created in partnership with POZ, an award-winning print and online information source for people living with and affected by HIV/AIDS, and the NLM HIV/AIDS Community Information Outreach Program.

 The online learning and assessment materials are based on the popular POZ Basics materials and help individuals impacted by HIV/AIDS.
-The three additional modules will cover testing and prevention, being newly diagnosed and aging topics.
+The three other modules cover testing and prevention, being newly diagnosed and aging with HIV.

-The course will be distributed by POZ and the National Library of Medicine. d’Vinci will analyze usage of the eLearning course and assessments with the NLM.
+The courses are being distributed by POZ and the National Library of Medicine. d’Vinci will analyze usage of the eLearning course and assessments with the NLM.